Strangles is an infectious disease caused by the bacterium Streptococcus equi (S.equi).

 0.3-0.4 – Borderline Band (‘grey area’) – Require caution in interpretation as they may be consistent with recent exposure to S equi and a rising antibody level.
 Depending upon your circumstances very often we may recommend:

 0.5 or greater – Positive – highly suggestive of recent exposure to the bacteria and the potential for the horse to be a carrier.
-We would generally recommend endoscopic guttural lavage (see our factsheet on the subject on our website).
+We would generally recommend endoscopic guttural lavage.
 Please discuss the result with your yard managers and veterinary surgeon prior to moving the horse.